graphcore/examples/vision/cnns/tensorflow1/training/README.md

 across the filesystems of the different hosts.

 After the setup mentioned above is in place, the Poplar SDK only needs to be enabled on the host the user is connected to.
 The command line is then extended with system information to make sure the other hosts execute the program with a similar development environment.
 We assume that `$WORKSPACE` has been set appropriately.
-Replace with IP addresses as appropriate for the target hardware. '--mca btl_tcp_if_include xxx.xxx.xxx.0/xx' sets the default route for traffic between Poplar hosts.
+Replace with IP addresses as appropriate for the target hardware. `--mca btl_tcp_if_include xxx.xxx.xxx.0/xx` sets the default route for traffic between Poplar hosts.
 It should be configured for a network to which all Poplar hosts have access, and for which the interfaces only have a single IP address.
-Replace 'pod64_partition_name' with the name of your POD64 partition.
+Replace `pod64_partition_name` with the name of your POD64 partition.

     poprun -v --host xxx.xxx.xxx.1,xxx.xxx.xxx.2,xxx.xxx.xxx.3,xxx.xxx.xxx.4 --vipu-server-host=xxx.xxx.xxx.xxx \ --vipu-partition=pod64_partition_name --reset-partition=yes --mpi-global-args=" \
     --mca btl_tcp_if_include xxx.xxx.xxx.0/24" --mpi-local-args="-x LD_LIBRARY_PATH -x PATH -x PYTHONPATH \